 Melbourne has interesting architecture all around the city

 In a way, Melbourne reminded me a bit like Chicago with its interesting architecture.
 The buildings are very colourful and full of personality…to me at least.
 The streets were also very vibrant and full of people.
+We noticed a lot of families visiting the city since Melbourne has a lot of family-friendly attractions.

 Meeting a friend we met while in Sukhothai – The highlight of Melbourne